nballier/RELIA/1_Outline.md

   [French parsing on line](http://5.135.166.30/send2UDPIPE.html) [English parsing, Part-of-speech tagging, Stanford's suite of tools:](http://corenlp.run/)

-Assignment : with your classmate : install ANACONDA, pip, python,

-**2. JB (NB):  python for dummies**
-Basic notions (loops) and commands to understand python

-Assignment : with your classmate : install the CMU library, install Latex (create your own overleaf account)
+**32. JB : Using Latex and templates for papers (Oct 3)** the architecture of a scientific paper (stylesheet as textual structure) LAteX for posters and presentations, etc.

-**3. NB : The art of writing a conference abstract, finding references on Google Scholar, storing them with Zotero/Mendeley in Bibtex format.**
+**4. JB  The art of writing a conference abstract, finding references on Google Scholar, storing them with Zotero/Mendeley in Bibtex format (Oct.
+10).**
 Assignment: create an overleaf abstract, search models for abstracts for conferences.

-**4. JB : Using Latex and templates for papers**
-: the architecture of a scientific paper (stylesheet as textual structure) LAteX for posters and presentations, etc.

 **5. NB (JB): : case study 1.  the Carnagie Mellon university phonetic dictionary** the basics of morphophonology : main concepts, open access databases